suomela/mf2d/README.md

 Details
 -------

+### Missing values

+Missing values (NaNs) are treated as missing values.
+For example, the median of [x, y, NaN, z] is the same as the median of [x, y, z].
+In the output, there is a NaN if and only if the entire window is empty (only NaNs).

+### Boundaries

 Boundaries are handled by clipping the sliding window to image boundaries.
 For example, while middle parts of the output will be medians of (2r+1) x (2r+1) boxes, the corners of the